-5.1.1 The LCR has two components:

-(a) The numerator is the total weighted amount of HQLA held by a category 1 institution, including the sum of weighted amounts of level 1 assets, level 2A assets and level 2B assets, net of any adjustments that may be caused by the applications of the ceilings on level 2 assets (see subsection 5.6) and the ALA option (see footnote 9 and subsection 5.7); and
+- 5.1.1 The LCR has two components: - (a) The numerator is the total weighted amount of HQLA held by a category 1 institution, including the sum of weighted amounts of level 1 assets, level 2A assets and level 2B assets, net of any adjustments that may be caused by the applications of the ceilings on level 2 assets (see subsection 5.6) and the ALA (see footnote 10 and subsection 5.7). - (b) The denominator is the "total net cash outflows", which means a category 1 institution's "total expected cash outflows" after deduction of its "total expected cash inflows", where the amount of deduction shall not exceed 75% of the total expected cash outflows.